 Slow-Cooker Cranberry Pomegranate Turkey Roast

-Cooking times may very.
-Usually cooks within 4-6 hours on low.
-Make sure internal temperature reaches 165 degrees.
+Cooking times may vary.
+Usually cooks within 4–6 hours on low.
+Make sure the internal temperature reaches 165 degrees.

 - 2 Tablespoons butter